-We did our best in pursuing the perfect product, sifted through today’s market, and yielded a total of 4 items that are fit to compete for the flattering title of the best guitar amp under $300.
+We did our best in pursuing the perfect product, sifted through today’s market, and yielded a few products that are fit this budget.
 Apart from the financial constraint we gave ourselves, some of the key factors we took into consideration are value for money, versatility, and overall sonic power.
-Let us dig in now (though, there’s plenty more online for you to sift through)!
+(Disclaimer: Though these products usually are under $300, there are price fluctuations.
+The real, current price is the one found on the Amazon page.)

 If you are looking to extend your playing beyond the realms of rock, metal, and heavy blues, we recommend giving the Fender Champ 40 a go.